-Seraphine recently received her M.A. in African Studies from Yale University where she focused in South African literature.
-As an undergraduate she received her B.A. in English and Africana Studies from William Smith College in 2006 with honors.
-The years between earning her B.A. and M.A., Seraphine taught English and coached soccer and basketball at the Peddie School in Hightstown, N.J.
-While at Peddie, she developed the curriculum for two courses: "Unheard Voices" and "Africa Through the Novel".
+Seraphine received her M.A. in African studies from Yale University where she focused in South African literature.
+As an undergraduate, she received her B.A. in English and Africana Studies from William Smith College in 2006 with honors where she was also a two sport athlete and was named a two-time All-American and Academic All-American soccer player.
+While at William Smith, Seraphine studied abroad at the University of Western Cape (UWC) in Cape Town where she played for the University's soccer team and traveled with the regional semi-professional team.